Tuesday, September 9, 2008

 London Zoo

+Opened in 1828, ZSL London Zoo is the world's oldest scientific zoo and today houses over 650 different species of animal and is the only zoo in London where you can experience big animals such as elephants, rhinos and giraffes.
 Visit the “Into Africa” exhibit where you can come face to face with some of Africa's most unusual animals including zebras and hunting dogs, or try “Meet The Monkeys” an exciting walk-through experience.
 Other new exhibits include the Butterfly Paradise, where you can enjoy myriad species of butterfly as they fly around you.

 With over 12,000 animals to see and incredible animal displays taking place throughout the day (including feeds and keeper talks) you could easily spend a whole day at this London attraction.